COMPETITIVE LANDSCAPE

 KEY DATA FINDINGS

-Eat-in to remain a key feature of full-service restaurants
+Eating-in is a core feature of full-service restaurants

 Consumer Foodservice in Australia - Industry Overview